kotlin-orm/ktorm/docs/source/en/entity-sequence.md

 }
 ```

-We can see that any entity sequence contains a query object in it, and it's iterator exactly wraps the query's iterator.
+We can see that any sequence object contains a query in it, and it's iterator exactly wraps the query's iterator.
 While an entity sequence is iterated, its internal query is executed, and the `entityExtractor` is applied to create an entity object for each row.
-Here, the `entityExtractor` might be `createEntity` or `createEntityWithoutReferences`, that depends on the arguments used to create sequence objects.
 As for other properties in sequences (such as `sql`, `rowSet`, `totalRecords`, etc), all of them delegates the callings to their internal query objects, and their usages are totally the same as the corresponding properties in `Query` class.

 Most of the entity sequence APIs are provided as extension functions, which can be divided into two groups: